nicolodiamante/keyave/README.md

 In addition to encryption, iCloud Keychain also supports biometric authentication, which means that you can use Touch ID or Face ID to unlock your passwords and other information.
 This adds an extra layer of security to your data, making it much more difficult for anyone to access your accounts without your permission.

 Overall, iCloud Keychain is an incredibly powerful tool that makes it easy to manage your passwords and other sensitive information securely across all your Apple devices.
-If you're not already using it, you should definitely consider turning it on to take advantage of its many benefits.
+If you're not already using it, you should consider turning it on to take advantage of its many benefits.

 <br><br>